yul154/Summary-and-Interviews/Core Java.md

 ## How do you Sort objects on the collection?

 Sorting is implemented using Comparable and Comparator in Java and when you call Collections.sort() it gets sorted based on the natural order specified in compareTo() method while Collections.sort(Comparator) will sort objects based on compare() method of Comparator.

+# Strinng

+## Difference between String, String Builder, and String Buffer.
+* The String class is an immutable class
+*  whereas StringBuffer and StringBuilder classes are mutable
+* StringBuffer is synchronized i.e. thread safe.
+It means two threads can't call the methods of StringBuffer simultaneously.
+* StringBuilder is non-synchronized i.e. not thread safe.

 ## String Pool